finallyobsolete/finallyobsolete/README.md

      ░░░░░░░░░░░░░░░░░░░░░░░╚═╝░░░░░░╚════╝░░╚════╝░╚═╝░░░░░░░░░░░░░░░░░░░░░░░░░

      Website and Discord Bot Developer • High School Student • Typing Enthusiast

 About:
+> Student.
+> Lives in Singapore.
+> Enjoys books, poems and music.

+Currently:
+> Focusing on competitive programming and algorithms.
-> Currently working on building websites and coding Discord bots.
+> Working on building websites and coding Discord bots as a hobby.
-> Also learning.
+> Learning about machine learning and artificial intelligence.

 Languages:
 > HTML